 - Extra Computer Lab Time – Schedule a few 30-minute slots in the computer lab throughout the semester.
-Compile a list of fun plus kid-friendly websites and apps students can access when it’s time to partake in this special reward.
+Compile a list of fun plus kid-friendly websites and apps they can access when it’s time to partake in this special reward.

 - Flashlight Frenzy – Get a hold of a decent flashlight or two, turn off the classroom lights, and then zig-zag the light around the room.
 Kids absolutely love it!

 - Fun Hair Day – Students wear their hair in a crazy style.
-Alternatively, choose a decades theme (e.g. 50s hair or 70s hair), and kids wear their hair in a fashion from that era.
+Alternatively, choose a decades theme (e.g. 50s hair or 70s hair), and they wear their hair in a fashion from that era.

 - Mix and Match Socks – Encourage your elementary kids to wear crazy and/or mix-matched socks for the day.

 - Movie – Show a class-selected, age-appropriate film.
 Make an entire day out of it if you wish.

 - Musical Chairs – Who doesn’t love this classic, captivating game?
 Turn on some music, and let the competition begin.
 The last man sitting gets bragging rights. 🙂